Save The Cat! Beat Sheet Explained. What It Is, And How To Use It.

 There are many benefits to following the above formula from Blake Snyder.
 It’s a great starting point to break any story idea and see if there’s enough material to tell a full narrative arc with a few broad strokes.

-For example, after you plug your plot points into this beat sheet, you discover your script doesn’t have an ‘All is Lost’ moment for the character to crawl back from.
+For example, after you plug your plot points into this beat sheet, you discover your script doesn’t have an ‘All is Lost’ moment for the character to crawl back.

 Therefore, the audience will feel that the final victory comes too easily without the character having truly changed.

-The page counter is also a useful tool to self-assess if your script hits the mark after writing it.
+The page counter is also useful for self-assessing if your script hits the mark after writing it.

 Most professional readers have specific expectations for when certain plot points should happen and will take score according to the general page count guidelines Snyder shares.